 On June 24, 2021, Mesquite terminated the Settlement Agreement, and as a result, the Gathering Agreement Amendment will not become effective.
 The western portion of Mesquite's Catarina Asset ("Western Catarina") is currently dedicated under the Gathering Agreement.
 We increased the tariff rate for interruptible throughput volumes from Eastern Catarina.
 Despite the increase, Mesquite short-paid the initial invoice and continues to pay the tariff rate in effect prior to the June 24, 2021 increase.
 We are currently in discussions with Mesquite on a commercial resolution for Eastern Catarina.
-If we are unable to reach a commercial resolution with Mesquite including with respect to the dedication of Eastern Catarina and set tariff rate on volumes from Eastern Catarina, we may seek to enforce the increased tariff rate through arbitration or other courses of action available to us.
+On August 30, 2021, we filed for arbitration against Mesquite under the Non-Administered Arbitration Rules of the International Institute for Conflict Prevention and Resolution alleging breach of the Gathering Agreement and seeking a declaration confirming our ability to set the tariff rate for interruptible volumes from Eastern Catarina.
 There can be no guarantee that we are able to reach any commercial resolution and our failure to do so could adversely affect our business, financial condition, cash flows and results of operations.